BartMassey/wordle5/README.md

 Matt Parker's Python solver and speed it up.

 The Rust here corresponds closely to the Python.
 The Rust runs in about 20 seconds.
-The Python runs in something over 20 minutes.
+The Python runs in just over 67 minutes.
+The speedup for the Rust is about 200×.

 This work is made available under the "MIT License".
 Please see the file `LICENSE.txt` in this distribution for license